Search This Blog

 5. Editions of You by Roxy Music 1973

-Roxy Music were introduced to me by a friend called Peter Joyce back in Blackburn in the early 80's.
-Loved the front cover of Roxy Music their first album but when I looked at the gatefold inner sleeve I thought they were just playing glam dress ups and didn't hold a candle to the style of Bowie say.
+Roxy Music were introduced to me by a friend Peter Joyce back in Blackburn in the early seventies.
+I loved the front cover of Roxy Music, their first album but when I looked at the gatefold inner sleeve I thought they were just playing glam dress ups and didn't hold a candle to the style of Bowie.

-But I got into that album and then absolutely loved the second album.
+But I really got into that album and then absolutely loved the second album "For Your Pleasure".
 I realised they were so much more than glam.
-In 75 they came to Melbourne and played Festival hall to an audience of 400 people.
-I was enjoying the concert but it was when this song came on it was like an electric charge went through me.
+In 1975 they came to Melbourne and played Festival hall to an audience of around 400 people.
+I was enjoying the concert and it was full of magic moments but it was when this song came on that it was like an electric charge went through me.
 I was just tingling all over.
 Totally gobsmacked by the power of it.
+Never knew that music could hit you so hard.
 A pure rock and roll moment.

-Not so long ago Roxy Music came back to Melbourne and they played all the old songs but this time there were thousands watching at the Rod laver Arena.
-Some of the audience were a bit disgruntled when they played all the old stuff and no Ferry solo stuff but for some of us it was a gift from heaven.
+Many years later Roxy Music came back to Melbourne and they played all the old songs but this time there were thousands watching at the Rod laver Arena.
+Some of the audience were a bit disgruntled when they played all the old stuff and no Ferry solo stuff but for some of us it was a gift from heaven

 4. Waterloo Sunset by the Kinks 1967